How to become a STSC major:

 3. Make sure you read and sign the statement of responsibility at the end of the form

-4. Email Dr. Kucuk or Dr. Greene and attach the application to your email.
+4. Email Dr. Benson or Dr. Dorsch and attach the application to your email.

 Once you have done so,

-1. When they receive your email, Dr. Kucuk or Dr. Greene will (i) take you off hold (ii) make sure your worksheet is official
+1. When they receive your email, Dr. Benson or Dr. Dorsch will (i) take you off registration hold (ii) make sure your worksheet is official

 2. They will email you back and tell you that you are off hold, have an official worksheet, and are on a department list of declared majors.